genomic-medicine-sweden/meta-val/README.md

      <img title="metaval workflow" src="docs/images/metaval_pipeline_metromap.png">
 </p>

-### Green Pipeline - Check the Existence of Predefined Viral Pathogens
+### Green Pipeline - Pathogen Screening Pipeline

-1. Map Reads to Viral Pathogen Genomes
+1. **Map reads to pathogen genomes**

    - Map reads to a predefined list of viral pathogen genomes using `Bowtie2` for Illumina reads or `minimap2` for Nanopore reads.
-This step helps in checking the presence of known viral pathogens in the sample.
+This step checks for the presence of known pathogens in the sample.

-2. Use BLAST to Identify Target Reads
+2. **Call consensus**

+   - This step generates consensus sequences for a large number of reads mapped to pathogen genomes using `samtools` for Illumina reads or `medaka` for Nanopore reads.
+The resulting consensus sequence will then be used as input for BLAST.

+3. **BLAST for pathogen identification**

-   - Use `BLAST` to identify the closest reference genomes for the extracted reads.
+   - Use `BLAST` to identify the closest reference genomes for the target reads.
+There are two options: `BLASTx` using `DIAMOND` based on a protein database, and `BLASTn` based on a nucleotide database.

-3. Extract Target Reads
+4. **Extract target reads**

    - From the mapped reads, extract the target reads that match the predefined viral pathogens based on the result of `BLAST`.

-4. Visualize Using IGV
+5. **Visualize using IGV**

    - Visualize the extracted reads using `IGV` (Integrative Genomics Viewer) to provide a graphical representation for detailed analysis.

-5. Perform Quality Check
+6. **Perform quality check**
    - Conduct quality checks on the target reads using `FASTQC` and `MultiQC` to ensure data quality and reliability.

 ### Orange Pipeline - Verify Identified Viruses

-1. Extract Viral TaxIDs
+1. **Decontamination**

+   - Decontaminate reads by filtering raw outputs from metagenomics classifiers like `Kraken2`, `Centrifuge`, or `DIAMOND`, which may include false positives.
+This step compares results to the negative control and identifies likely present species based on user-defined thresholds.

+2. **Extract viral TaxIDs**

    - Extract viral TaxIDs predicted by taxonomic classification tools such as `Kraken2`, `Centrifuge`, and `DIAMOND`.

-2. Extract Classified Reads
+3. **Extract reads**

    - Extract the reads classified as viruses based on the identified TaxIDs.

-3. BLAST
+4. **de-novo assembly**

+   - This step performs de-novo assembly for TaxIDs containing a large number of reads. `Spades` is used for Illumina reads, and `Flye` is used for Nanopore reads.
+The resulting contig files will be used as input for `BLAST`.

+5. **BLAST**

-   - Identify the closest reference genomes for the extracted reads using `BLAST`.
+   - Use `BLAST` to identify the closest reference genomes for the target reads.
+There are two options: `BLASTx` using `DIAMOND` based on a protein database, and `BLASTn` based on a nucleotide database.

-4. Mapping
+6. **Mapping**

    - Map the reads of TaxIDs to the closest reference genomes identified by `BLAST`.

-5. Visualize Using IGV
+Use `Bowtie2` for Illumina reads and `minimap2` for Nanopore reads.

+7. **Visualize using IGV**

    - Visualize the mapped reads using `IGV`.

-6. Perform Quality Check
+8. **Perform quality check**
    - Conduct quality checks on the classified reads using `FASTQC` and `MultiQC` to ensure the accuracy of the data.

 ## Blue Pipeline - Verify User-Defined TaxIDs